The Sea Swallow sculpture stands tall, white and graceful on the skyline over Cleveleys seafront, it’s visible as a marker from far around.

 Installation of the Sea Swallow Sculpture

-This is the artist’s impression of the Sea Swallow sculpture, created long before the piece actually came to life.
-It’s a very accurate representation of the piece that was made and installed.
+This is the artist’s impression of the Sea Swallow sculpture, designed long before the piece actually came to life.
+In hindsight it’s a very accurate representation of the finished work.

 The landmark Sea Swallow sculpture arrived on Cleveleys promenade on 19 June 2013.